 What is Microsoft Phone System for Teams?

 It’s important to first establish the baseline for this discussion.
-Microsoft Teams provides the hub for teamwork within Office 365.
+Microsoft Teams provides the hub for teamwork within Microsoft 365.
 A key component of Microsoft Teams is the ability to make/receive phone calls via Microsoft Phone System.
 Microsoft Phone System requires calling plans in order to make/receive calls.
 There are two options for calling plans with Microsoft Phone System in Teams:

 - Microsoft Calling Plans